MICHEL MARTIN, HOST:

 MARTIN: ...this great honor and recognition for this work.
 So what's next for you?

 WARD: Well, thank you.
-But did I think that, when people hear about epidemics like that of young black men dying, that they think about urban areas and they don't think about places like the place that I'm from, the small, you know, rural areas in the South.
+Because I think that, when people hear about epidemics like that of young black men dying, that they think about urban areas and they don't think about places like the place that I'm from, these small, you know, rural areas in the South.